oracle-livelabs/pts/ai-agentics/lab2/lab2.md

 ![Showing the location of PDF file output in Jupyter Notebook](images/location_of_pdf_file_output.png)

-## Task Example 5: Combined Task - RAG Search and Create PDF
+## Example 5: Combined Task - RAG Search and Create PDF

 In this we demonstrate the use of RAG Vector Search and creation of PDF tools using multiple iterations of the agent.
 For this enter the question with two tasks in one sentence.
 Agent will understand the two task and do the necessary actions.